AGRINFO AGRINFO logo

 Sources

-Draft Commission implementing Regulation laying down rules for the application of Regulation (EU) No 1308/2013 on marketing standards for poultrymeat; Annex
+Commission Implementing Regulation 2026/344 laying down rules for the application of Regulation (EU) No 1308/2013 as regards marketing standards for poultrymeat

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-European Commission proposes revised marketing standards for poultrymeat
+Commission Delegated Regulation 2026/343 as regards marketing standards for poultrymeat

 What is changing and why?

 Marketing standards are rules put in place to make sure that certain foods are traded fairly, and that consumers have clear and transparent information about them.
-The standard for poultry meat is being reviewed.
-Here are the major changes:
+The standard for poultrymeat has been revised.
+The main changes are as follows.

-• The new rules will now apply to some type of cuts that were previously excluded: inner fillet, feet, paws, neck, head; supreme, wishbone, scapula.
+• The poultrymeat marketing standards now apply to some cuts that were previously excluded: inner fillet, feet, paws, neck, head; supreme, wishbone, scapula.

-• It will be easier to make new claims on food labels relating to how the poultry was farmed (e.g. “no use of antibiotics”), but authorities from non-European Union (EU) countries will need to ask the Commission for permission to use these claims.
+• It will be easier for suppliers to make new claims on food labels relating to how the poultry was farmed (e.g. “no use of antibiotics”), but authorities from non-EU countries will need to ask the European Commission for permission to use these claims.

 • The claim of “free range” can now be used even where birds were kept indoors to protect them from avian flu.

-• When checking the water content in poultry meat, the drip method (currently allowed) will no longer be permitted.
-Only the chemical method can be used.
+• When checking the water content in poultrymeat, the drip method is no longer permitted.
+Only the chemical method can now be used.

-• To reduce food waste, if a batch of poultry meat is not up to standard, just the non-compliant products may be removed instead of the whole batch.
+• To reduce food waste, if a batch of poultry meat is not up to standard, only the non-compliant products must be removed, not the whole batch.

 Actions